 STEP 1: COMPANY REGISTRATION INFORMATION CONTAINED ON THE LETTERHEADED PAPER

 Section 548 of CAMA provides that the name of a company and registration number must be stated in legible characters in all business letters, bill of exchange, promissory notes, endorsements, cheques, etc.

 In Consideration of the above legal prerequisite, section 35(2) (b) of CAMA also provides that every company must have a registered office, the notice of which must have been delivered to the commission prior to the incorporation of the company.

-Based on the foregoing statutory provisions, it will be mandatory for companies designing its letter headed paper to include all these information.
-Failure to include the name of the company, registration number and registered address of the company on the letterhead paper will attract a query on such application, thereby leading to the disapproval of the application.
-Mind you, even if all the above stated information is contained on the letterhead paper and it is different from what is on the commission’s record, the verification officer will not approve such application.
+Based on the foregoing statutory provisions, it will be mandatory for companies designing their letter headed paper to include all this information.
+Failure to include the name of the company, registration number, and registered address of the company on the letterhead paper will attract a query on such application, thereby leading to the disapproval of the application.
+Mind you, even if all the above-stated information is contained on the letterhead paper and it is different from what is on the commission’s record, the verification officer will not approve such application.

 STEP 2.
 RESOLUTION APPROVED BY MEMBERS AND THE BOARD

 A corporate legal entity such as a limited liability company communicates its intents through resolutions, and a resolution can either be Ordinary, Special, or a Board resolution.